WHO, Gavi not planning COVID vaccine buys from S.Africa's Aspen | Health

 Recently, however, acute shortages of COVID-19 vaccines have given way to a glut of doses as donations to COVAX and supplies from drugmakers have picked up and African governments' vaccination campaigns struggle to keep pace.
 Aspen CEO Stephen Saad warned that the current lack of demand called into question the viability of local production, endangering Africa's future vaccine security.

 "The lack of demand is certainly worrisome to all," Biovac Institute CEO Morena Makhoana said.
-"This emphasizes why we need dedicated vaccine capability so that we have entities that can go through the ups and downs of the vaccine industry."
-Ayoade Alakija, a co-chair of the AU-backed African Vaccine Delivery Alliance, said it was unfair to blame purchasing organizations for the demand shortfall.
+"This emphasises why we need dedicated vaccine capability so that we have entities that can go through the ups and downs of the vaccine industry."
+Ayoade Alakija, co-chair of the AU-backed African Vaccine Delivery Alliance, said it was unfair to blame purchasing organisations for the demand shortfall.

-African governments, she said, were now largely responsible for a glut of vaccines, having failed to establish successful mass vaccination campaigns and ensure their countries' ability to absorb vaccine supplies.
+While hoarding by high-income countries was a major issue, African governments, she said, were also now responsible for a glut of vaccines, having failed to establish successful mass vaccination campaigns and ensure their countries' ability to absorb vaccine supplies.
 "African political leadership ... seems to have jumped from 'we have no vaccines' to manufacturing vaccines, and forgotten the two steps in between," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)